3gx/tailvega.com/content/Volatility/vol002-gold70s.md

 mispriced.
 The sentiment is negative, and as of this month [Rick Rule thinks][rickrule] we saw capitulation on behalf of the institutional investors.

-This makes me wonder if this is what makes a bottom in the market...
+This makes me wonder if this is what makes market bottom...

 [rickrule]: http://bullmarketthinking.com/rick-rule-on-gold-resources-were-now-seeing-capitulation-by-institutional-investors/